 giving them huge potential for applications such as solar powered windows.

 a new company was announced that will deliver a pioneering, world-leading decarbonising technology to sectors such as aviation and shipping, using ISIS' world-leading expertise in ammonia-cracking and catalysis.
-It is in collaboration with aerospace manufacturer Reaction Engines Engines' heat exchanger technology with funding from intellectual property commercialisation investors IP Group.
+It is in collaboration with aerospace manufacturer Reaction Engines' heat exchanger technology with funding from intellectual property commercialisation investors IP Group.
 The new venture will design and bring to market lightweight and compact cracking reactors for green ammonia, providing net zero solutions for hard-to-decarbonise sectors.

 The electrification of transport has led to enormous increases in battery cell production around the world.
 In the context of addressing both climate change and limited natural resources, battery production needs to be done in a sustainable way, using abundant materials, extending cell lifetimes, and ultimately heading towards a circular economy.
 ISIS has been used by battery scientists from around the world researching sustainable improvements and alternatives to lithium-ion batteries.
+This review article details how a variety of neutron and muon techniques can be used to investigate battery materials.

 Sodium-ion and magnesium-ion batteries show promise as cheaper alternatives to lithium-ion technology.